djscheuf/journeymans-blog/source/_posts/define-your-metric-responses.md

 Then share those defined responses with your team.
 Better yet, work with your team to discuss what those actions need to be!
 Keep in mind, these actions may take training too!
 Work with your team to find out what training  they need to enable them to take those actions.

-Defining these responses, and providing the training is [[202302061201 - BPI - On Effective Delegation|effective delegation]].
+Defining these responses, and providing the training is [effective delegation](/blog/on-effective-delegation).
 You're enabling decisions, and action when you're not in the room.
 Those definitions, and the training create the shared understanding to make it happen.

 ### Chain It Up and Down